 14. Stone Pavements, Lag Deposits, and Contemporary Landscape-evolution

 15. Karst Landforms as Markers of Recent Climate Change on Mars: An Example from the Late Amazonian Evaporite Karst within a Trough in Western Noctis Labyrinthus

 Epilogue: Mars (actual): What May Lie on the Decadal Event-horizon

 - Paperback ISBN:

-Richard Soare is a physical geographer (MSc, Geography, McGill University; BSc/BA, Biology-Geography; D.Phil., Political Philosophy, Oxford University; MA, Political Science, McGill University; BA, Honors Philosophy, McGill University).
+Richard Soare is a physical geographer (MSc, Geography; BSc/BArts, Biology-Geography (McGill University); D.Phil., Political Philosophy (Oxford University); MA, Political Science, BA, Honors Philosophy (McGill University).
 He specializes in the study of periglacial (cold-climate and non-glacial) landscapes and has spent numerous field seasons in the low, medium and high Canadian arctic pursuing this interest.
-Since 2005 his principal focus has been off-planet, i.e. identifying possible periglacial-environments on Mars and evaluating the extent to which these environments may have been shaped by freeze-thaw cycling in the recent past.
-His work spans Mars geographically, ranging from Utopia Planitia in the northern hemisphere to the Argyre impact-crater in the southern hemisphere, and has been published in high-impact journals such as Icarus and Earth & Planetary Science Letters.
-He is the principal convenor of the 1st Late Mars Workshop (October 2018), to be held in Houston, Texas and is a participating scientist on a “Synthetic Aperture Radar” instrument concept-study funded by the Canadian Space Agency.
+Through the last twenty years his focus has been off-planet, i.e. identifying possible periglacial-environments on Mars and evaluating the extent to which these environments may have been shaped by freeze-thaw cycling in the relatively recent past.
+His work spans Mars geographically, ranging from Utopia Planitia in the northern hemisphere to the Argyre impact-crater in the southern hemisphere, and has been published widely in high-impact journals such as Icarus and Earth & Planetary Science Letters.
+He is the principal convenor of the 1st Late Mars Workshop (October 2018), to be held in Houston, Texas and is a participating scientist on a “Synthetic Aperture Radar instrument concept-study funded by the Canadian Space Agency.